What 'Succession' season 3 can teach you about money

 By

-Adam MorganEditorial DirectorAdam Morgan is an editorial director at Policygenius who leads the life insurance team.
+Adam MorganEditorial DirectorAdam Morgan is an editorial director at Policygenius who leads the life insurance and annuities team.
 Previously, he led editorial teams matrixed across multiple financial publications at Red Ventures — including Bankrate, NextAdvisor, Million Mile Secrets, and others.
 As a journalist, his work has appeared in Esquire, Scientific American, The Guardian, Los Angeles Times, and elsewhere.

 Published|4 min read